 The first stage requires you to write to the Pensions Manager of Invensys Pensions with full details of your dispute.
 The Pensions Manager will consider the matter and reply to you with their decision within two months of receiving your letter.

 If you feel that you would like some assistance to help you deal with your dispute you can contact The Pensions Advisory Service.
-If you are still dissatisfied with the decision from the Trustee and would like your dispute to be considered further, you can contact the Pensions Ombudsman (see below).
+If you are still dissatisfied with the decision and would like your dispute to be considered further, you can contact the Pensions Ombudsman (see below).